3 Degenerative Conditions That Cause Neck Pain

 Neck pain is one of the most common reasons patients come to see us.
 It’s often a temporary pain that can be resolved with minimally invasive treatment.
 However, there are cases where the pain is chronic and is the result of a degenerative condition like osteoarthritis, rheumatoid arthritis, or cervical disc herniation.

 Those over 50 years old are most likely to experience degenerative diseases.
 Sufferers of cervical disc herniation can be as young as 40 though.
 While chronic neck pain can be isolating, there are treatments available to help.
+Here are three degenerative conditions that cause neck pain.

 The most common form of arthritis is osteoarthritis.
 More than 32.5 million U.S. adults live with it.
 Generally known as degenerative joint disease or “wear and tear” arthritis, it occurs when the cartilage within a joint begins to break down and the underlying bone begins to change.
 Osteoarthritis most frequently occurs in the hands, hips, and knees.